Sony WH-1000XM3 headphones review: Goodbye, Bose

 While the previous model was a slight upgrade over the original, Sony re-built the 1000XM3 (Mark 3) from the ground up.
 In the process, it fixed most of the line's lingering issues.
 For one, it's significantly more comfortable, thanks to a generous amount plush cushioning around the pads and headband, as well as extra room for large ears (thanks, Sony).
 It's also lighter, and it no longer leaves a noticeable gap around your head while wearing them.
 And despite all that, the 1000XM3 is actually more compact when it folds up, making it easier to travel with.
 (I had to look up directions to get them in the case correctly though -- it's not very intuitive if you've never done it before.)

 Sony's biggest upgrade for the WH-1000XM3 is a new noise canceling chip, the QN1.
 The company claims its four times better than the previous model at reducing external sound.
 Sony previously integrated noise canceling into the headphone's DAC, but the QN1 is a completely standalone chip.
 That separation also gives each of the components more room to work without getting in each other's way.
 It's also why Sony is able to deliver 32 bit audio processing with the 1000XM3.
 While that won't make a huge difference for typical compressed music files, it should console people dedicated to their lossless tracks.
-The headphones also feature Sony's LDAC codec, which has three times the bandwidth of Bluetooth and supports high-resolution 24-bit/96 kHz music.
+The headphones also support Sony's LDAC codec, which has three times the bandwidth of Bluetooth, but it's only compatible with Sony devices so far.

 There's something almost magical about a great pair of headphones — they make music come alive, no matter what you're playing.
 The 1000XM3 are simply fun to listen to, with a healthy dose of thumping bass and sparkling clarity in the mid and high-range.
 They're definitely not neutral headphones, which many audiophiles prefer.
 Instead, the WH-1000XM3 are loaded with personality — it doesn't matter that the bass is sometimes overbearing.
 Dare I say it: enjoyment matters more than accuracy.